 Review and delete your posts/activities in the group before transferring it.

 A Facebook group is an excellent digital asset to own for marketing, sales, and relationship building.
 Starting a group and benefiting from it can take months or years in which case buying one might be more beneficial.
 However, there are risks involved because it’s against Facebook’s TOS to transfer administrative rights.
-Perhaps one day, there will be a marketplace for trading groups.
+Perhaps one day, there will be a marketplace for exchanging groups.

 Many users want to buy and sell groups.
 It’s only a matter of finding legitimate parties to execute.
 If you want to buy or sell a community, be discreet and fly under the radar to avoid hassles later.